 Healing moment at the Nakaniwa (courtyard)

-As you go through the Torii to the precinct, there are small stones laid on the approach.
+As you go through the Torii to the precinct, there are small stones laid.
 These, called “Tamajyari”, are special beautiful small pebbles for keeping clean and are indispensable to the shrine.
-Walk on the stones and calm yourself down while proceed to the sacred place where Gods live.
+Walk on the stones and calm yourself down while proceeding to the sacred place where Gods live.

 The Imperial Garden (donation 500 yen), located at the end of the South Sando, where you can find a teahouse, small pond and Kiyomasa-no-ido (well), is a famous spot of its beautiful winding wooden path.
 Especially the mid of June is the best season to see sword lily.
 By the way, it is said that if you set your smart phone to standby screen at Kiyomasa-no-ido, happiness will come to you.